codatio/codat-docs/docs/integrations/accounting/netsuite/accounting-netsuite-delete-bills-billpayments.md

    :::

-2. [List push operations](/codat-api#/operations/get-companies-companyId-push) for the company.
+2. [List the push operations](/codat-api#/operations/get-companies-companyId-push) for the company.
 A `Success` status for the push operation means the Bill or Bill payment object was deleted from NetSuite.

-3. Go to the NetSuite UI and check that the Bill or Bill Payment object no longer exists.
+3. Check that the Bill or Bill Payment object no longer exists in the NetSuite UI.

 ## Deleting Bills linked to Bill payments